-Boulder Police investigating death of 2-month-old baby; mother in custody
+Boulder police investigating death of 2-month-old baby; mother in custody

+A mother was arrested on suspicion of first-degree murder and child abuse Saturday after her 2-month-old son was pronounced dead at a hospital.

-Boulder Police responded to a residence in North Boulder to conduct a welfare check on a woman who was possibly having a mental health crisis Saturday at approximately 4:30 p.m., Boulder Police said in a statement.
+Around 4:30 p.m.
+Saturday, Boulder police responded to a residence in north Boulder to conduct a welfare check on a woman who was possibly having a mental health crisis, Boulder police said in a statement.

-Witnesses reported that Anna Louise Englund, 29, had taken her two-month-old infant from her home and driven away in her car.
+Witnesses reported that Anna Louise Englund, 29, had taken her 2-month-old from her home and driven away in her car.

 Police are investigating the death of an infant.
 The baby's mother is in custody.
 “Our hearts are with the child’s family,” said Boulder Police Chief Herold.
 This is an active investigation.
 No additional information is expected at this time. https://t.co/6Z4g26HZ8u pic.twitter.com/xSiPUOWAu8— Boulder Police Dept. (@boulderpolice) June 11, 2023